AdobeDocs/analytics.en/help/implement/vars/page-vars/zip.md

 >
 >Make sure the [!UICONTROL Zip Option] in report suite settings is set to the desired value.
 You cannot use this variable if [!UICONTROL geo zip] is always used.
 See [General Account Settings](/help/admin/admin/general-acct-settings-admin.md) in the Admin user guide for more information.

-## Zip in Adobe Experience Platform Launch
+## Zip using tags in Adobe Experience Platform

 You can set Zip Code either while configuring the Analytics extension (global variables) or under rules.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 2. Click the desired property.
 3. Go to the [!UICONTROL Rules] tab, then click the desired rule (or create a rule).
 4. Under [!UICONTROL Actions], click an existing [!UICONTROL Adobe Analytics - Set Variables] action or click the '+' icon.